Serge Limontov - Web and website design article header

 Website design rapidly grew during the 90’s with the introduction of Hypertext Markup Language (HTML) in 1993, JavaScript (JS) in 1995 and then the addition of Cascading Style Sheets (CSS) in 1996.
 The first web pages were all originally text-based with very limited formatting options.
 When designers had access to JavaScript, tables and CSS, things really became experimental.
 At the beginning web pages were filled with mostly text and used psychedelic colour schemes.
 At a later stage, most web pages were created with a fixed width and the layouts looked more like flyers or experimental art.

-Imagine viewing all those funky website designs on a “small” CRT monitor with VGA resolution (640×480) where you could see the jittery pixels and had to constantly scroll in both directions to view everything.
+Imagine viewing all those funky website designs on a “small” CRT monitor with VGA resolution (640×480 pixels) where you could see the jittery pixels and had to constantly scroll in all directions to view everything.
 Evolution of monitor and screen technologies greatly assisted in forming web design as we view it today.
 Over the year’s technology has taken giant leaps in both capability and affordability which in turn allowed the masses easier access to information sharing on the web.

 Bruce Lee, an actor and a great martial artist once said – “Be Like Water”, this really relates to how content must be fluid and have the ability to reconfigure itself to fit any screen.
 In 2001, Audi must have listened and decided to create an experimental website that followed that principal.
 In 2008, Responsive Web Design (RWD) was born thanks to the evolutionary CSS3 Media Queries.
 Over several years, web browsers kept on adding support for various CSS properties, which in turn allowed website designers greater flexibility to create advanced user interfaces (UI) and improve the user experience (UX).

-I have noticed a trend where people desperately want to save money and think it should be easy to create a website by themselves, especially after viewing the constant advertising from Wix, Squarespace, GoDaddy or something else.
+I have noticed a trend where people desperately want to save money and think it should be easy to create a website by themselves, especially after viewing the constant advertising from Wix, Squarespace, GoDaddy or something similar.
 After reading a few articles online or watching a few tutorials on YouTube, they realise that they have spent several months on learning and trying to create a website instead of planning and growing their business.
-Be warned, all those DIY services are designed to lock you in and make money, how else could they afford to spend thousands of dollars on advertising every week.
-Also, hiring a random designer or developer from another country may save you money but most likely you will compromise on time, quality and/or security.
+Be warned, all those DIY services are designed to lock you in and make money, how else could they afford to spend thousands if not millions of dollars on advertising every year.
+Also, hiring a random designer or developer on places like Fiverr or Freelancer, who are located in another country may save you money but most likely you will compromise on time, quality and/or security.

 The amount of technological luxury we have now is phenomenal, this is both a blessing and a curse.
 With a plethora of digital content available on the web, scavenging through what is important and what is irrelevant gets harder each day as everyone tries to get a piece of the pie.
 If you decide to create something for the web, be honest, keep it simple, make it responsive and add content that will enrich the lives of others.